LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

    Used with :meth:`curl->set(key, value)`.
 This option takes an integer value specifying the maximum size of the file to download in bytes.
-If the requested file is larger then this size, nothing will be transfered and an error of ``CURLE_FILESIZE_EXCEEDED`` will be produced.
+If the requested file is larger then this size, nothing will be transferred and an error of ``CURLE_FILESIZE_EXCEEDED`` will be produced.

 .. method:: CURLOPT_MAXFILESIZE_LARGE()

    Used with :meth:`curl->set(key, value)`.
-This is the large file version of :meth:`CURLOPT_MAXFILESIZE()`.
+This is the large file version of `CURLOPT_MAXFILESIZE()`.

 ..
 The values for CURLOPT_TIMECONDITION aren't available
 ..   .. method:: CURLOPT_TIMECONDITION()